About the Music

 The band took Seattle by storm, holding weekly residencies at the hottest music clubs in town, and toured nationally before the band’s end in 1978.
 Dumi would go on to have other bands in Seattle, of which students would eventually move on in their lives to other places that did not have Zimbabwean marimba bands.
 Many would go on to start their own bands and programs across the U.S., and by the 1990s, bands were spread all across the United States.

-Many of Maraire’s students went on to begin the Zimbabwean Music Festival, which annually celebrates this wonderful music, bringing together a vast majority of the Zimbabwean-music community across the U.S., primarily held in the Pacific Northwest.
+Many of Maraire’s students went on to establish the Zimbabwean Music Festival, which annually celebrates this wonderful music, bringing together a vast majority of the Zimbabwean-music community across the U.S., primarily held in the Pacific Northwest.

 Dumisani Maraire